ShitcoinBTC/ShitcoinBtc/README.md

 Interoptibility between UTXO assets and ERC20 NEVM account model through a trust-less, zero custodian, zero counterparty internal bridge.
 Documentation can be found [here](https://github.com/syscoin/sysethereum-docs).

-For more information, as well as an immediately useable, binary version of the owlee Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).
+For more information, as well as an immediately useable, binary version of the shit Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).

 Owlee is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
 It enables turing complete smart contracts running in an [NEVM (Network-enhanced Virtual Machine)](https://github.com/syscoin/go-ethereum) to leverage bitcoin security through merged-mining.
 Scaling the technology will happen on layer 2 (zkRollups for NEVM and Lightning Networks for UTXO assets).